longvuwee/SE_4348_Project_3/devlog.md

 for the file creation function, the header should use the <code>n.to_bytes(8, 'big')</code> to convert the integers into bytes as big endian

+# 12-7-24 7:30 PM

+work on BTree algorithm in another python file.

+create a class for the BTree nodes and a class for the BTree.